arnaveenkumar/flask_fast/README.md

 I have added a dark theme to the page and will be adding several features in the coming days.

+## Project Status

+I've started to develop this app as a side project.
+It is currently in active development.

 ## Contribute

 You can contribute to this project and report any issues.